X-23: Messiah Complex

 Cyclops assembles a new incarnation X-Force team that includes Laura, Wolverine, Wolfsbane, Caliban, Warpath, and Hepzibah.
 During the team's confrontation with Lady Deathstrike, Laura nearly kills her in revenge for Deathstrike's attack upon Hellion.
 Laura also saves Wolverine's life by killing Scrambler just before he scrambled Wolverine's healing factor.

 Following the event of "Messiah Complex", Cyclops forms a black ops incarnation of X-Force to deal with threats preemptively.
 He drafts Laura Kinney for this team, though this puts him into conflict with Wolverine, whom he did not consult on this decision prior.
 Wolverine asks Laura to reconsider this, warning her of the life she is giving up should she continue on this path, but Laura ultimately decides to take her place on this team.
 Her conflict with Wolverine recurs over his observation that she is reckless with the lives of others.

 Messiah War

 The X-Men moved to San Francisco, where they are accepted as heroes by the mayor, having rejected the Fifty State Initiative.
 Laura is finally reunited with Kiden Nixon, who herself makes her first appearance outside the NYX series.
 This future version of Kiden is revealed to be a disruptor of time travel technology, which threatens to trap X-Force, Cable and Hope in this era.
 While Laura agonizes over whether to kill Kiden, Domino fatally shoots Kiden herself.
-In a subsequent storyline, Laura goes back in time to save Boom Boom when Domino and Proudstar are neutralized.
+In a subsequent storyline, Laura goes back in time to save Boom Boom when Domino and Warpath are neutralized.
 During the course of this mission, Laura's left arm is severed from her body.
 She is rescued by the X-Force, leading into the 2009 - 2010 "Necrosha" storyline, which sees Laura reunited with her friends from the NYX series.